makersacademy/rps-challenge/README.md

 View 1 -
 erb :index
-containting a form to input names
+containing a form to input names

 View 2 -
 erb :play
 name of the current player
-containing a form and images for rock, paper Scissors
+containing a form for rock, paper scissors

 View 3 -
 erb :results